The Complexity of Defining and Separating Fixpoint Formulae in Modal Logic: Introduction

 \item $P_1$: there is an infinite path starting in the root on which each point satisfies $a$;

 \item $P_2$: on every path there are only finitely many points satisfying $a$;

 \item $P_3$: on every path at most two points satisfy $a$.

-\end{itemize} The properties are expressible in $\muML$ but not in $\ML$, and both $P_1,P_2$ and $P_1,P_3$ are mutually exclusive.
+\end{itemize} The properties are expressible in $\muML$ but not in $\ML$, and both of the pairs $P_1,P_2$ and $P_1,P_3$ are mutually exclusive, and hence $P_1$ entails both the complement of $P_2$ and of $P_3$.
 The properties $P_1,P_3$ are separated by the $\ML$-formula $\psi=a \wedge \Diamond (a\wedge \Diamond a)$ which expresses that there is a path starting with three points satisfying $a$.
-On the other hand, no $\ML$-formula separates $P_1,P_2$.
+As discussed in Point~(2) above, $\psi$ may serve as an intuitive explanation for the entailment of the complement of $P_3$ from $P_1$.
+On the other hand, separators are not guaranteed to exist, and indeed, no $\ML$-formula separates $P_1,P_2$.
 The intuitive reason for this is that any $\ML$-formula $\psi$ only sees trees up to depth $|\psi|$, and one can find two trees with properties $P_1,P_2$ which nonetheless look the same up to depth $|\psi|$.
 A formal proof of non-existence of an $\ML$-separator is given in Example~\ref{ex:sep2} in the paper. \end{exa} We explore the definability and separability problems over several classes of models relevant for computer science: all models, words, trees of bounded or unbounded outdegree; as well as restrictions of all these classes to finite models.
 On top of analyzing the decision problems, we also address the problem of constructing definitions and separators whenever they exist.
 The starting point for our research is the seminal paper of Otto~\cite{DBLP:conf/stacs/Otto99}, where he solves modal definability over models of bounded and unbounded outdegree.
 In this paper, we continue this line of work, extend it to separability, and establish a fairly complete and interesting picture.
 Table~\ref{tab:mainresults} summarizes our results.
 We now explain its content further.

 The first line essentially repeats Otto's results; we only add the observation that $\ML$-definability over words is \PSpace-complete.
 The second line contains our results for $\ML$-separability.
 The case of words is the easiest one, both in terms of computational complexity and required arguments.
 Next come the cases of binary and of unrestricted trees.
 These two classes possess some nice structural properties which (although true for different reasons) enable a common algorithmic treatment.
 Finally, the cases of trees with outdegree bounded by a number $d\geq3$ enter the stage.
 These trees lack the good properties essential for previous constructions, which results in significantly higher computational complexity.
 The hardness result for $d\geq 3$ is interesting for two reasons.
 First, as it is entirely standard to encode trees of higher outdegree into binary ones, one could expect the ternary (and higher) case to have the same complexity as the binary one.
 And second, even though there are known cases when separation is provably harder than definability (regularity of visibly pushdown languages is decidable~\cite[Theorem 19]{Loeding19} but regular separability thereof is not~\cite[Theorem 2.4]{DBLP:conf/lics/Kopczynski16}), to the best of our knowledge our results are the only such case known in the area of logic.